m1010j/async-explorations-writeup/README.md

 ![macOS Firefox Chromium sync and async result][macos-firefox-chromium-sync-and-async]

 `syncFib` has almost exactly the same calculation times in Firefox and in Chromium-based browsers.
-But for `asyncFib`, the picture looks similar for Firefox and Chromium-based browsers as it did on the 12-core Dell machine: `asyncFib(28)` only took 3.5 times as long in Firefox as in Chromium-based browsers (33.1 seconds in Firefox vs. 9.4 seconds in Chromium-based browers).
+But for `asyncFib`, the picture looks similar for Firefox and Chromium-based browsers as it did on the 12-core Dell machine running Ubuntu: `asyncFib(28)` only took 3.5 times as long in Firefox as in Chromium-based browsers (33.1 seconds in Firefox vs. 9.4 seconds in Chromium-based browers).

 However, on the 12-core Dell machine running Ubuntu, `asyncFib(28)` took 6 times as long in Firefox as in Chromium-based browsers (18.7 seconds in Firefox vs. 3.1 seconds in Chromium-based browers).
 And on the 12-core Dell machine running Windows, `asyncFib(28)` took 5.9 times in Firefox (16.4 seconds vs. 2.8 seconds).
 We'd need to perform the same benchmarks on a 12-core macOS device, or on a 4-core device running Ubuntu or Windows, but these findings suggest that tripling the number of logical cores doesn't triple the speed of `asyncFib` in Chromium-based browsers.